 Come along to get hands-on with a diverse array of interactive, engaging science activities.
 Everyone is welcome at this free event!
 Bookings are not required.

-This event is organised by the National Indigenous Science Education Program, Macquarie University, and hosted by Redfern Community Centre.
+This event is part of the Sydney Science Festival during National Science Week.
+It is organised by the National Indigenous Science Education Program, Macquarie University, and hosted by Redfern Community Centre.
 It would not be possible without the support of Inspiring Australia and the City of Sydney.